-There are many situations where you might have to reconsider prepping for long-term emergencies.
+You might have to reconsider prepping for long-term emergencies in many situations.
 These cover situations where you might have to live away from home for weeks or months at a time and may need a prepper survival guide

-One thing that you can do is grow your own food.
-You can do this by sowing seeds in the soil and by planting different vegetables and fruits as needed.
+One thing that you can do is grow your food.
+You can do this by sowing seeds in the soil and planting different vegetables and fruits as needed.

 You must be aware of a few points when growing food when prepping for beginners:

 - Make sure you have the right seeds for planting different foods before you get to work.

 - Check the condition of the soil in your area before you start.
 Make sure it is healthy and safe.
 You might need to get some fertilizer onto the space.

 - If you have a clean water source, you will need to use it to water those plants.